actix/actix-web/guide/src/qs_5.md

 ## Using an Application Prefix to Compose Applications

-The `Application::prefix()`" method allows to set a specific application prefix.
+The `App::prefix()`" method allows to set a specific application prefix.
 This prefix represents a resource prefix that will be prepended to all resource patterns added by the resource configuration.
 This can be used to help mount a set of routes at a different location than the included callable's author intended while still maintaining the same